robrich/angular-tutorial/src/chapters/chapter06-header-footer.md

     <b>Exercise</b>: Fixing body height
 </h4>

 Since we have a static footer, will need to change the body height to account for the footer height.
-Without doing this the body content will be hidden for the last 50px of the screen.
+Without doing this the body content will be hidden for the last 50px of the screen like it is currently doing if you have any todo items in your list.

-So far we have seen how to use component level css but Angular still has the ability to do global styles that will apply to the whole by adding them into the src\style.scss file.
+Up to this point, we have only been dealing with component level styles.
+For the body height, we want it to apply to the whole site.
+We can do this by putting the styling in the src\style.scss file

-1. Open the src\style.scss file and add the following css
+1. Open the src\style.scss file

+    ```bash
+    style.scss
+    ```

+1. Add the following css code to adjust the body height.
+We are going an extra 10 pixels in height to give a little bit of padding around the text in the footer.

     ```html
     html {